-Discomfort may be experienced by some patients more than others and usually diminishes greatly after the first day.
-A baby is likely to be fussy on the day of the procedure.
+Discomfort may be experienced by some patients more than others and usually diminishes greatly after the first 2 days.
+There also may be a peak pain day noted around day 3-5 postop.
+A baby is likely to be fussy in the first week following the procedure.
 Some babies are very sleepy and some cry a lot when they are awake.
-Some things you can do to offer comfort include skin to skin contact, swaddling, waking a warm bath with your baby, singing to your baby, and cuddling with your baby.
+It is not uncommon for patients to complain about an earache or a sore throat after the lingual frenectomy.
+Some things you can do to offer comfort to your baby include skin to skin contact, swaddling, taking a warm bath together, singing, and cuddling with your baby.

 Infant Tylenol is offered prior to the procedure.
-If after 4 hours of the first dose, you feel your baby needs an additional dose, you may give 1.25mL (6-11lbs and 0-3 months of age), 2.5mL (12-17 lbs and 4-11 months of age.)
+If after 4 hours of the first dose, you feel your baby needs an additional dose, you may give 1.25mL (6-11 lbs and 0-3 months of age) or 2.5mL (12-17 lbs and 4-11 months of age).
 Tylenol dosages for older/heavier infants and children are 3.75mL (18-23 lbs) and 5mL (24-35lbs).
 Please note that Infant Ibuprofen (Motrin or Advil) is NOT recommended for use under 6 months of age.
-If your child is over 6 months of age, Tylenol and Motrin can be alternated every 3 hours at the dosage recommended on the bottle.
-You may apply a small amount of our tongue tie tincture (available for \$25), coconut oil, breast milk, breast or milk ice chips, or cold water you wish to your fingers prior to stretching.
-(AVOID Orajel or Hyland's teething gel).
+If your child is over 6 months of age, Tylenol and Ibuprofen can be alternated every 3 hours at the dosage recommended on the bottle.
+Ibuprofen lasts longer and provides an additional anti-inflammatory property that Tylenol does not.

+You may apply a small amount of our Tongue Tie Tincture, coconut oil, breastmilk, breastmilk or formula ice chips, or cold water to your fingers prior to stretching if you wish.
+For safety, AVOID Orajel, Hyland's teething gel, and any gels containing benzocaine products.
 Pedialyte popsicles and frequent sips of cold water help with post op pain as well for older patients.
+Frequent hydration is of utmost importance postoperatively.
+Patients may eat soft foods as tolerated unless otherwise specified.